RoninTech/ta-helper/content/travels/hong-kong-what.md

 #### Downtown Hong Kong

 If our goal was to eat our weight in dim sum, we succeeded in our 3 days there, as we ate at [Dim Dim Sum](https://goo.gl/maps/z81qqPpj9WP2) at least 5 times!
 A lucky coincidence that our [Charterhouse Causeway Bay hotel](https://goo.gl/maps/YXJ6d5PcyqWfgEGA7) was less than 5 minutes from amazing dim sum.
-In between eating we took ferries and buses, took the worlds [longest moving staircase](https://goo.gl/maps/t2ACG3eZbeNaoxpWA), scaled [Victoria Peak](https://goo.gl/maps/WEJSQYx57g11n1Fo8), stayed out at the bar util 5 am, saw the game, went to Kowloon and saw the light show!
+In between eating we took ferries and buses, took the worlds [longest moving staircase](https://goo.gl/maps/t2ACG3eZbeNaoxpWA), scaled [Victoria Peak](https://goo.gl/maps/WEJSQYx57g11n1Fo8), stayed out at the bar until 5 am, saw the game, went to Kowloon and saw the light show!

 </br>
 <div style="text-align: center">